How Long Would Your Business Survive Without IT?

 This calculator is provided for informational and illustrative purposes only.
 The results are based on industry averages and simplified assumptions and should not be considered a substitute for a professional risk assessment or cybersecurity audit.
 Actual downtime costs and recovery times may vary significantly based on your specific environment.
 Use at your own discretion.

-And here are the prompts that got me to this result.
-To generate this calculator took under 4 minutes!
+Here are the prompts that helped me create this useful tool.
+Generating this calculator took less than 4 minutes!

 “I want to create a simple but impressive calculator or quiz that’s useful to business owners.
 Something related to IT, cybersecurity, or operations — with sliders or dynamic inputs.
 Any ideas?”

-AI gave me 5 great concepts.
-I picked the “Downtime Survival Calculator.”
+AI provided five excellent concepts.
+I chose the “Downtime Survival Calculator.”

 “Let’s go with the Downtime Survival Calculator.
 But I want all variables to be based on real studies, industry averages, or expert sources.
 Can you provide estimates and references for downtime cost, recovery time, and related metrics?”